BernieSumption/wp-geo-big-map/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+Either install through the wordpress "Add Plugin" page (search for "big map") or:

-1. Upload the `wp-geo-big-map` folder to your `/wp-content/plugins/` directory
+1. Upload the wp-geo-big-map` folder to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==